networkoptix/nx_open_integrations/cpp/vms_server_plugins/opencv_object_detection_analytics_plugin/readme.md

 At the present moment, this plugin is only compatible with Meta 4.1.0.30087 R1 SDK.
 The compiled plugin is backward compatible with VMS 4.0.

-## Download model files
+## Model files
 The plugin uses MIT licensed MobileNet SSD model files from https://github.com/chuanqi305/MobileNet-SSD.

-The archive with model files can be downloaded from https://drive.google.com/file/d/1eftS1jUgmXeTXzZ2jG4D_z7xW-bl_Vl4/view?usp=sharing.

-After downloading the archive should be extracted.
+They will be downloaded automatically by CMake.

 ## Build
 The plugin requires CMake >= 3.3.2 and Conan >= 1.19.1 to be built.